Seven Oaks & Ross House Museum

 Early life and education

 James Ross was born on May 9th, 1835 in the Red River Settlement.
-His father Alexander Ross worked for the HBC before settling in Manitoba 1825.
-His mother was Sarah “Sally” (Timentwa) Ross, a Sylix woman from the Okanagan region.
+His father Alexander Ross worked for the HBC before settling at Red River in 1825.
+His mother was Salis Timentwa (Sarah Ross), a Sylix woman from the Okanagan region.

-He took over the many roles his father had in the settlement, such as Sheriff, and pursued his education at the University of Toronto.
-James graduated with honors and later achieved his master’s degree from the University of Toronto.
+James took over the many roles his father had in the settlement, such as Sheriff.
+He pursued his education at the University of Toronto, graduating with honors and later receiving his master’s degree from the same University.
 While he was in Toronto, James married Margaret Smith and had five children with her.
-Later he moved back to the settlement to handle some family matters with his father’s ageing condition.
+He later moved back to the settlement to handle some family matters presented by his father’s ageing condition.

 Picture